Hamilton Principle for Chiral Anomalies in Hydrodynamics: Introduction

-Another conserved current of the neutral fluid is the helicity current \cite{carter}.
-Helicity current is expressed through the fluid 4-momentum as Helicity current does not depend on the spacetime metric and the expression \eq{1.1} holds for a relativistic neutral fluid as well as for a Galilean fluid.
+{ Another conserved current is the helicity current \cite{carter}.
+In the neutral fluid helicity current is expressed through the fluid 4-momentum as }

+Helicity current does not depend on the spacetime metric and the expression \eq{1.1} holds for a relativistic neutral fluid as well as for a Galilean fluid.
 For a relativistic fluid \(p_\alpha\) is the conventional spacetime momentum.
 We define the 4-momentum for a Galilean fluid later in the text.
-The temporal component of the helicity current is familiar helicity density where \(\bm p=m\bm v\) is the usual kinematic momentum (or, simply, momentum).
+The temporal component of the helicity current is familiar helicity density where { \(\bm p\)} is the usual kinematic momentum (or, simply, momentum).

 The electric current is a spacetime vector and the helicity current is a pseudovector (or axial vector).
-Similar to the electric current one could introduce a background axial-vector potential \(A^{\sA}_\alpha\) conjugate to the helicity current by adding the axial coupling to the action \footnote{The convention for the sign is chosen in correspondence to the equations of motions \eq{39}}
+Similar to the electric current one could introduce a background axial-vector potential \(A^{\sA}_\alpha\) conjugate to the helicity current by adding the axial coupling to the action \footnote{The convention for the sign is chosen in correspondence to the equations of motions \eq{39} { and the definition of currents given by Eq. \eq{3.2}}}

 The axial-vector potential imposes a {\it chiral imbalance} by generating flows with helicity.
 Such flows become especially interesting in the electromagnetic field background when the vector potential \(A\) and the axial potential \(A^{\sA}\) interfere.
 In this case, the action reads